matejnavara/stonks-watcher-app/README.md

 - [ ] Extend to some other Stonks (FAANG perhaps?)
 - [ ] Add interactivity to chart, resolution/range changing
+- [ ] Market open/closed indicator
-- [ ] Use Websocket for teal-time price streams
+- [ ] Use Websocket for real-time price streams
 - [ ] Much more testing
 - [ ] Much more styling (maybe styled-components)